Pilates for Chronic Pain: What It Is, The Benefits and How to Do It Safely

 Just like Barack Obama famously only wears grey and blue suits to avoid decision fatigue, a weekly or monthly meal plan with rotating recipes will simplify your decision-making process.
 If that feels too ‘strict’ for you, having theme nights like Taco Tuesday provides a simple structure while leaving room for spontaneity and the use of seasonal ingredients.

 Now personally, I love any excuse to make lists.
-But if you want to make things even easier on yourself, check out hundreds of ready-to-go healthy meal plans for every diet from keto to gluten-free and plant-based!
+But if you want to make things even easier on yourself, you can find countless of ready-to-go healthy meal plans online, for every diet from keto to gluten-free and plant-based.

 We all know that changing our food patterns can be challenging, especially if you have to stick to a diet for medical reasons.
 But having a solid plan is half the work.